Existence results in large-strain magnetoelasticity: Quasistatic Setting

-The existence of energetic solutions is usually proved in two steps: first, one constructs time-discrete solutions corresponding to a given partition of the time interval, then one obtains the desired solution from the piecewise constant interpolants by compactness arguments considering a sequence of partitions of vanishing size.
-These two steps will be addressed in the next two subsections.
-We point out that in Subsection \ref{subs:time-discrete} we argue without higher-order terms and that the regularization is only added in the passage to the time-continuous setting.
+The existence of energetic solutions is usually proved in two steps: first, {\MMM for a given partition of the time interval}, one constructs a time-discrete solution {\MMM by solving the corresponding incremental minimization problem; then, one considers the piecewise constant interpolants determined by the time-discrete solutions for a sequence of partitions of vanishing size and, by means of compactness arguments, obtains the desired time-continuous solution.}